-At least four killed in Israeli strikes on Lebanon, journalists wounded
+At least four killed in Israeli attacks on Lebanon, journalists wounded

 Journalists wounded in Israeli attacks in at-Tiri, Lebanon’s National News Agency (NNA) reports.

-Israeli strikes have killed four people in southern Lebanon and wounded several others, including journalists, Lebanon’s National News Agency (NNA) reported, further straining the fragile ceasefire.
+Israeli attacks have killed four people in southern Lebanon and wounded several others, including journalists, Lebanon’s National News Agency (NNA) reported, further straining a fragile ceasefire.

 An Israeli strike hit a car in at-Tiri, a village in south Lebanon, killing two people inside, NNA said on Wednesday.
-It later said several people, including journalists, were wounded in another air strike in the same village.
+It later said several people, including journalists, were wounded in another air attack on the same village.

 Recommended Storieslist of 3 items